Reinventing Socialism: a risky business for French left

 "We won't back down because of 30 or so deputies," Valls said.
 "We are pushing ahead; I believe the budget will pass."

-There will be plenty of similar stand-offs in coming weeks on next year's welfare budget and planned changes to labour representation rules aimed at reducing charges for business.
+There will be plenty of similar stand-offs in coming weeks on next year's welfare budget and planned changes to labor representation rules aimed at reducing charges for business.

 But the most explosive clashes could come next year as the party gears up to determine who will get its ticket to run as president in 2017, and on what set of policies.